 Time is dependant on fitness and distance spread but 3 rounds of about a minute work well.
 When the whistle blows, teams stand back at sides of the game field and the cones are counted up.
 Losing team completes 5 burpees while winning team has a drink and instuctor flips so cones a half and half again.

 - spread far apart for more of a running focus, or keep close so clients are in squat/bend position for longer.

 - leave the cones as they are at end of round and switch teams so losers have initial advantage.

 - encourage flying dives in final few seconds.

 - encourage alternating hands for flipping.

 About Maree: My name is Maree and I run a fitness group for Mums in Auckland, New Zealand.
-It’s called Fit With You and we have a facebook page.
+It’s called Fit With You.
 The ladies bring the kids along too and they play while we exercise.
 Some days it’s complete carnage but it’s great fun!

-That’s all of them for today, over 3000 words of games.
-If your workout wasn’t there, never fear it will be in tomorrows post (there are 8 more bootcamp games to come! – subscribe).
+That’s all of them for today, over 3,000 words of games.
+If your entry wasn’t there, never fear it will be in tomorrows post (there are 8 more bootcamp games to come!).